IrishMorales/storyteller-dlc-pawns/CONTRIBUTING.md

 In addition, please work on your code in your own branch.
 Please run `git checkout -b yourbranch` from the `develop` branch, not the `main` branch.

+Please also follow/match the core game's coding conventions (like NamesCapitalizedLikeThis_Modifier).

 Once you're ready to add code, please open a pull request, add me (IrishMorales) reviewer, and describe what your code does in the description.
 Thanks! :)

 ## Creating art assets